DrMarkusVoss/pumla/Examples.md

 These are diagrams from the `./test/examples` section.
 You find the source code of the .puml files that form the example model repository there.
-In order to get the example running on your computer, you need to run "`pumla update`" in the examples directory, because the paths in the model repo file (./test/examples/modelrepo_json.puml) need to be updated to the directory structure on your computer.
+In order to get the example running on your computer, you need to run first `pumla init`, then `pumla update`" in the examples directory, because the paths in the model repo file (./test/examples/modelrepo_json.puml) need to be updated to the directory structure on your computer.
 Currently the model repo file has the paths from the structure as I have it on my